poconoco/bt-remote/android-app/app/src/main/java/com/harrysoft/README.md

+Using a copy of Harry Phillips code from https://github.com/harryjph/android-bluetooth-serial/
+Modifications:
-Using a copy of Harry Phillips code from https://github.com/harryjph/android-bluetooth-serial/ Modified to allow to send byte arrays rather than only strings
+ - allow to send byte arrays rather than only strings
+ - update to rxjava 3